xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 ## Summary

 In this technote, we tried to cover the ABF feature, possible use cases and how to use ABF along with Object tracking to track the next-hops for failure scenarios.
 We also saw configuration examples on NCS55xx and NCS5xx.
 We have taken a simple network topology to explain the concept in easier way, but there is no restriction for ABF to work flawlessly in complex networks.
-Network admins can use this feature effectively to engineer the traffic along desired paths and perform troubleshooting as and when required.
+Network admins can use this feature effectively to engineer the traffic along desired paths and perform load-balancing and troubleshooting as and when required.